katijam/SARA_CODE/README.md

 # SARA_Code
-Codes for SARA (Seismic Amplitude Ratio Analysis)
+Code for SARA (Seismic Amplitude Ratio Analysis) used in the paper *"Assessing the potential to detect magma migration using seismicity through the analysis of the seismic network design"*

+## Details

+## How to Run